cortexproject/cortex/docs/api/_index.md

 GET,POST <legacy-http-prefix>/api/v1/series
 ```

 Find series by label matchers.
-Differently than Prometheus and due to scalability and performances reasons, if `-querier.query-store-for-labels-enabled` is not set or if `start` param is not specified, Cortex currently always fetches series from data stored in the ingesters.
+Starting from release v1.18.0, Cortex by default honors the `start` and `end` request parameters and fetches series from either ingester, store gateway or both.
+The special case is that if `start` param is not specified, Cortex currently fetches series from data stored in the ingesters.

-If `-querier.query-store-for-labels-enabled` is configured, Cortex also queries the long-term store with the *blocks* storage engine.

 _For more information, please check out the Prometheus [series endpoint](https://prometheus.io/docs/prometheus/latest/querying/api/#finding-series-by-label-matchers) documentation._